kartik-angadi/Airbnb_clone/README.md

 # Airbnb_clone
-Only Html and CSS clone of AIRBNB clone
+Only Html and CSS clone of AIRBNB website.